Youniverse (web series)

-Youniverse (styled as YOUniverse) (YOUniverse – จักรวาลเธอ; YOUniverse – ChakkRawan Thoe) is a 2018 Thai streaming television series starring Korapat Kirdpan (Nanon), Ployshompoo Supasap (Jan), Wachirawit Ruangwiwat (Chimon) and Apichaya Saejung (Ciize).
+Youniverse (styled as YOUniverse) (YOUniverse – จักรวาลเธอ; YOUniverse – ChakkRawan Thoe) is a 2018 Thai streaming television series starring Korapat Kirdpan (Nanon), Ployshompoo Supasap (Jan), Wachirawit Ruangwiwat (Chimon) and Rutricha Phapakithi (Ciize).

 Directed by Pawis Sowsrion and produced by GMMTV, the series premiered on LINE TV, Facebook and YouTube on 24 April 2018, airing on Tuesdays and Thursdays at 18:00 ICT.
 It concluded on 3 May 2018.

 Cast and characters

 Below are the cast of the series: